Terms and Conditions

 Should the

-chargeback then be challenged successfully, any amounts held may be returned to
+chargeback then be challenged successfully, any amounts held shall be returned

 5.2.6.